python/cpython/Doc/c-api/init.rst

    .. index:: single: Py_FinalizeEx()

    Destroy the (sub-)interpreter represented by the given thread state.
    The given thread state must be the current thread state.
 See the discussion of thread states below.
 When the call returns, the current thread state is ``NULL``.
 All thread states associated with this interpreter are destroyed.
-(The global interpreter lock must be held before calling this function and is still held when it returns.)  :c:func:`Py_FinalizeEx` will destroy all sub-interpreters that haven't been explicitly destroyed at that point.
+The global interpreter lock used by the target interpreter must be held before calling this function.
+No GIL is held when it returns.

+   :c:func:`Py_FinalizeEx` will destroy all sub-interpreters that haven't been explicitly destroyed at that point.